How is Thawing Permafrost Transforming the Arctic Tundra?

 What we do know is that if the Arctic continues to warm at the rate predicted, an estimated 2.5 million square miles of permafrost - 40% of the world’s total - could disappear by the end of the century, leading to enormous consequences.
 Along with this melt comes the release of greenhouse gasses, including methane, carbon dioxide, and nitrous oxide that have remained trapped within the permafrost for ages.

-More devastatingly, comes the loss of sweeping landscape transformations that will completely alter tundra ecosystems making it difficult for Indigenous people and Arctic animals to find food.
+More devastatingly, the loss of sweeping landscape transformations will completely alter tundra ecosystems, making it difficult for Indigenous people and Arctic animals to find food.

 “We’re seeing slumping along shorelines that can drain most of the water in a lake in just days and even hours,” says Marsh, a former Canadian government scientist “It’s not surprising when you consider that as much as 80 percent of the ground here consists of frozen water.
 When that ice melts, the frozen ground literally falls apart.”

 Marsh’s research in the Canadian Arctic has already led him to conclude that climate warming will result in hydrological changes this century that will dry up 15,000 of the 45,000 lakes in the Mackenzie River Delta - one of the largest deltas in the world.
 He also expects to see more of what Antoni Lewkowicz, a geographer and permafrost expert, is seeing farther north on Banks Island in the High Arctic of Canada.
 Lewkowicz recently reported a 60-fold increase in slumping along 288 lakes that he had monitored from 1984 to 2015.